llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   ...
   #include "source_n.cpp"
   #else // the number of .cpp files in your project are a lot
-  // Using all the declarations from thirdparty libraries which are
+  // Using all the declarations from third-party libraries which are
   // used in the .cpp files.
   namespace third_party_namespace {
     using third_party_decl_used_in_cpp_1;